St Kilda Beach, Victoria

 St Kilda Beach is a beach located in St Kilda, Port Phillip, Victoria, Australia, 6 km south from the Melbourne city centre.
 It is Melbourne's most famous beach.
 The beach is a sandy beach about 700 m long between St Kilda Marina and St Kilda Harbour along Jacka Boulevard and St Kilda Esplanade.
 It is located at the north-east corner of Port Phillip and is protected from ocean swell, though still affected by strong westerly winds.
 With Port Phillip Bay being open to the sea, St Kilda Beach is subject to regular tides.

 The St Kilda Sea Baths are located at the beach.

 The St Kilda Pier is another landmark.
 The pier is terminated by the St Kilda Pavilion, an eccentric Edwardian building in the mould of English pier pavilions which is considered of high cultural importance to Melburnians.
 It was recently reconstructed and listed on the Victorian Heritage Register after burning down.
 The pier has a long breakwater which shelters St Kilda Harbour and hosts a little penguin colony.
+There are around 1400 penguins in the colony.

 St Kilda Beach is one of the 46 bayside beaches which are monitored by EPA Victoria for water quality.
 St Kilda Beach water quality is generally rated as good (the highest rating given by EPA), being below 150 orgs/100 mL, which is set in the State Environment Protection Policy (Waters of Victoria) 2003.
 The water quality is considerably lower for about 24 hours after rains, which flush stormwater drains.
 The reading exceeded the enterococci investigation trigger of 500 orgs/100 mL on 28 December 2009.
 This was short-lived, with bacterial levels returning below the investigation trigger the next day.
 The cause of the high reading was attributed to a oneoff, unidentified discharge into a stormwater drain, which is located close to the sampling site at St Kilda Beach.